pingcap/docs/migration-overview.md

 - TiDB Cluster Replication: To initialize a snapshot of TiDB to a new TiDB cluster, you can use the TiDB Backup & Restore (BR) tool.

+## Data migration scenarios

-Depending on the type of database where the migrated data is located, deployment location, data size, business requirements and other factors, there will be different data migration options.
-The following shows some common data migration scenarios to facilitate users to choose the most suitable data migration solution based on these clues.
+Depending on your source database, data size, and business requirements, the data migration solutions are different.
+This document provides the common data migration scenarios as follows to help you choose the most suitable solution.

 ### Migrate from Aurora/RDS to TiDB